Airbus says hopes to resume A400M pre-delivery test flights soon

 The plane crashed minutes into a pre-delivery test flight on May 9, prompting Spain to halt similar flights and thus effectively suspending deliveries of the troop and cargo plane.

-On Saturday, Spain’s defense minister was quoted as saying the Madrid authorities had scheduled a meeting with Airbus on Monday to pose a series of questions following the crash.
+On Saturday, Spain’s defence minister was quoted as saying the Madrid authorities had scheduled a meeting with Airbus on Monday to pose a series of questions following the crash.

 He also warned against scapegoating Spanish workers over the incident.